All Episodes

 It basically made it so difficult for local radio stations to put on controversial programming that they put none on.

-And so what you're going to get if they do reinstate this is highlighted programming such as the favorite holiday recipes for Christmas time, sewage problems for the next decade in your local community, and other such things.
+And so what you're going to get if they do reinstate this is highlighted programming such as the favorite holiday recipes for Christmastime, sewage problems for the next decade in your local community, and other such things.

-Because the the application of the fairness doctrine, be very, very tough to believe police, but the point of it was to balance opinions and to be fair.
+But the point of it was to balance opinions and to be fair.

 And if one point of view was expressed, the other had to be expressed as well.

-Uh otherwise uh uh no opinion could be expressed.
+Otherwise, no opinion could be expressed.

-Uh, the uh fairness doctrine was dispatched by Reagan Ronaldus Magnus in 1987, and the practical result of the fairness doctrine was there was no controversial programming.
+And the practical result of the fairness doctrine was there was no controversial programming.

-The thing that Libs miss out, well, they understand, they understand all of this.
+The thing that libs miss out, well, they understand.

 They've demonstrated they can't even get close to even getting noticed, much less be competitive on radio.

-Uh although the media landscape has changed so much.
+Although, the media landscape has changed so much.

-Look at the multiple channels you have now.
+Look at the multiple channels you have.

-Satellite radio, which probably is not governed by the FCC.
+Now, satellite radio, which probably is not governed by the FCC.

-Well, I know it's not because it's not over the air, it's not using the public airwaves, quote unquote.
+Well, I know it's not because it's not over the air.

 Look at all the different channels you have on television.

-Uh uh to single out radio for this would be uh quite obvious as to the intent and the purpose, and making things fair would not be the objective.
+To single out radio for this would be quite obvious as to the intent and the purpose.

 Silencing conservatives on radio would be the objective.